“Live without pretending, love without depending, listen without defending, speak without offending”

 In 2016, I decided to take Argo Ventures to a new level.
-Together with my partner Sascha Grumbach, I repositioned Argo Ventures and created the Argo Venture Studio.
+Together with Sascha Grumbach, I repositioned Argo Ventures and created the Argo Venture Studio.

 At the core of the Argo Venture Studio is Argo Ventures as an active venture builder.
 In addition, the venture advisory Argo Advisory was founded, which offers training and consulting for cultural and digital transformation.
 Customers of Argo Advisory include the Walt Disney Company, Kaiser Permanente and many other industry leaders.
 The investment activities of Argo Ventures have been moved to Argo Capital.
 From 2020 on, the Argo Venture Studio activities concentrated on Venture Building and Argo Capital, only, integrating the Advisory group into the two arms.

 Also in 2017, Argo Capital restructured a joint investment portfolio of two Family Offices with a volume of € 150 million and took over its asset management.

 Additionally, I am heavily involved in various roles at the YPO Organization, the largest entrepreneurial organization in the world with more than 28,000 CEOs and Company Leaders as members, whose Berlin chapter I co-founded in 2010.

 Founding of the Argo Venture Studio

 Work on Argo Advisory as venture advisory and transformation consultancy, and Argo Capital for structured financial solutions

 New assembly of two Family Office Portfolios with a value of US$150m